-Field Experiences (686, 687) are offered during the Fall and Spring semesters, with a possible Summer cmhc session (check with field placement coordinator for approval and availability).
+Field Experiences (686, 687) are offered during the Fall and Spring semesters.
 Students must apply for each field placement in the semester prior to the semester in which they intend to enroll (i.e., a student wishing to be in practicum in the Fall must apply in the prior Spring semester).
-The student must show that she or he has met or can meet all pre-requisite and co-requisite course requirements and must be approved for field experience by the counseling faculty to be permitted to enroll in field placement courses.
+Students must show that they have met or can meet all pre-requisite and corequisite course requirements and must be approved for field experience by the counseling faculty to be permitted to enroll in field placement courses.